-Tickets can be purchased from any ABQ BioPark cashier during regular hours, 9 a.m. - 4:30 p.m. daily, at the gate beginning at 5:30 p.m., or online.
+Tickets for Rivers of Lights can be purchased starting in November from any ABQ BioPark cashier during garden regular hours or online.
 Group discounts are available for groups of 50 or more.
-Call (505) 764-6212 to purchase group tickets.
-Tickets become available in November.

 What to Expect

-The River of Lights provides a place to enjoy the holiday season.
-In addition to the light sculptures which visitors can walk through, there is always something else going on.
-You'll find carolers and singers, a snowman display house, and the chance to have Supper with Santa.
+The River of Lights provides a magical place to enjoy the holiday season.
+In addition to the light sculptures which visitors can walk through, you'll find carolers and singers, a snowman display house, and the chance to have Supper with Santa.

 Polar Bear Express

 On several weekends, the Rio Train Line provides a special experience.
 Passengers board the train at the Botanic Garden/Aquarium lot.
-As the train chugs through the Botanic Garden, you will sip hot cocoa as you enjoy a story and holiday music.
-Santa and his elves will greet children in the train and give them a special gift.
-After getting off the train, passengers can enjoy the River of Lights.
+As the train chugs through the Botanic Garden, you will sip hot cocoa as you enjoy a story and fun holiday music.
+Santa and his elves greet children in the train and give them a special gift, and after getting off the train, passengers can enjoy the River of Lights.

 Polar Bear Express tickets can only be purchased online and in advance.
 Get them immediately, as they sell out fast.
 Tickets are date specific and only valid for the date purchased.

 - Dress warmly, and in layers.
-Once the sun sets, it gets dark, and wandering the gardens is primarily an outdoor affair.
-Bring hats, gloves, mittens and scarves.
-As my mother used to say, bundle up.
+Once the sun sets, it gets chilly, and wandering the gardens is primarily an outdoor affair.
+Bring hats, gloves, mittens, and scarves.

 - River of Lights is busiest closer to Christmas, and on weekends.
 Consider visiting on a Monday or Tuesday, when the traffic is light.

-- Bring something the young ones can rest in, whether that is a stroller or wagon.
-Toddlers especially tire easily, bring a blanket to keep them warm in stroller or wagon.
+- Bring something the young ones can rest in, whether that is a stroller or wagon, as well as a blanket to keep them warm.

-- Wheelchairs are available on a first-come, first-served basis at the Shark Reef Cafe, and require presenting a driver's license is necessary.
+- Wheelchairs are also available on a first-come, first-served basis at the Shark Reef Cafe, and require presenting a driver's license.

 - Bike racks are available at the entryway to keep your bicycle secure.

 - If you'll be taking the Polar Bear Express, be sure to allow extra time for traffic, parking and walking to the train.
-Remember, the tickets are non-refundable.
+Remember, the tickets are non-transferable and non-refundable.